-Pure passive income flows in regardless of your time or geographic location (space).
-There are still mentors and business leaders today who refute the existence of passive income.
+Pure passive income flows regardless of your time or geographic location (space).
+Yet, there are still mentors and business leaders today who refuse the existence of passive income.
 This is absolute insanity – as any holder of a dividend yielding stock will attest.
-A dividend is an example of pure passive income.
+In fact, a dividend is an example of pure passive income.
 At the time of this writing, if you own shares in the Ford Motor Company, you will receive a 5% annual dividend.

 This income keeps flowing regardless of the time and space requirements of your physical body.

 At the other end of the scale, pure active income requires both your time and your space.
 Think of an office job where you need to show up at a specific geographic location at specific times on specific days.

 All income methods can be placed at some point in the time/space income matrix.
 Therefore, the objective to create passive income is to move up and right in the income matrix.

 How to make passive income

 There are two primary methods of generating passive income.

 This can be achieved via the employment and contracting of team members.
 In order to employ others, you may require full control over the underlying service that is being provided.
 In other words, you may need to create a business operation of some kind.
 Delegation of service also includes the delegation of work to automated machinery and/or software.

 This can be achieved via saving a portion of your income and investing it into sound assets that ensure the safety of principal plus an adequate return.
 Furthermore, Strategy 1 in Infinite Prosperity is dedicated in its entirety to guiding our students in setting up a long-term passive investment portfolio using low-cost index funds with 5 dimensions of diversification.